Rashid-Ahmed/Statistics-with-R/README.md

 # Statistics-with-R
-Doing some descriptive and inferential statistics
+Learning basic R and doing some descriptive and inferential statistics

-Doing hypothesis testing, mixed model effects, visualization(ggplot) etc using R
+The exercises include hypothesis testing, mixed model effects, visualization(ggplot) etc using R